yyassire/intership-project/README.md

 # what is this site

-  this is a news web applicatiion that allows you to get the latest new around the word
+  this is a news web applicatiion that allows you to get the latest news around the word

 ## Tech Stack